Get the glow: How to achieve healthy-looking summer skin

 Multi-Molecular Hyaluronic Complex by Niod

 Summer is not the time for heavy, full coverage foundation.
-Instead opt for a light tinted moisturizer which will hydrate the skin while evening out its tone.
-Bobbi Brown's balm gets bonus points for containing a broad spectrum SPF 25 to protect from harmful UVA and UVB rays.
+Instead opt for a light tinted moisturiser which will hydrate the skin while evening out its tone.
+Bobbi Brown’s balm gets bonus points for containing a broad spectrum SPF 25 to protect from harmful UVA and UVB rays.
+(Available at www.bobbibrowncosmetics.com, US$60)

 Luna Mini 2 by Foreo